-Shopping for exercise equipment may lead you to ask, “Is an elliptical trainer calorie burn as efficient as a treadmill or exercise bike?”
-The answer is that it is more efficient than either one.
+Shopping for exercise equipment may lead you to ask, “Is an elliptical calorie burn as efficient as a treadmill or exercise bike?”
+The answer is that it is oftentimes more efficient than either one.

 That is, you feel like you aren’t working as hard to expend the same amount of energy on an elliptical as you would on a treadmill or bike.

-An elliptical trainer calorie burn is high because the elliptical machine uses all of the major muscle groups.
+An elliptical calorie burn is high because the elliptical machine uses all of the major muscle groups.
 Make regular use of the reverse motion and you increase calorie burn even more.

 A lot of elliptical trainers today include calorie counters, but keep in mind that these can vary in accuracy depending on the brand, make and model.
 Generally speaking, the more information you have to input, the more accurate a calorie counter on an elliptical machine will be.

 For instance, if the calorie burn count is gauged only by how long you’ve been working out and the resistance, you are getting a pretty general estimate.
-If you own on elliptical trainer where you are able to input your age, weight and other information, the calorie burn reading is going to be much more accurate.
+If you own an elliptical trainer where you are able to input your age, weight and other information, the calorie burn reading is going to be much more accurate.

 A very general idea of what you can expect with a medium level elliptical trainer workout (not extremely intense, but definitely working up a sweat) would be that a 150 pound woman can burn about 340 calories in 30 minutes, while a 180 pound man can burn up to 500 calories in 30 minutes.

-Keeping track of your elliptical trainer calorie burn is one way of gauging how effective your workout is.
+Keeping track of your elliptical calorie burn is one way of gauging how effective your workout is.
 If you begin to see that you aren’t burning off as many calories or that you have reached a plateau, it may be an indication that you should adjust your workout intensity.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.